-- 23.6 All open gears must be enclosed or protected during racing procedures, so as not to cause injury. - 23.7 Wheels and tyres must conform as follows:-No form of metal or plastic spike, tubes or anything similar can be attached to the tyres.
-Maximum diameter allowed is 90mm front and rear.
+23.7 Wheels and tyres must conform as follows:-

-Only commercially available wheels and tyres may be used (see 3.7).
+No form of metal or plastic spike, tubes or anything similar can be attached to the tyres.
+Maximum diameter allowed is 90mm front and re Only commercially available wheels and tyres may be used (see 3.7).